Reservations only for parties of 5 or more

 Sandwiches

-~ Black Forest Ham & Pineapple ~ Grilled Black Forest ham & Swiss, thinly sliced pineapple, candied bacon & sun-dried tomato mayo.
+~Winter Black Forest ~ Grilled ham & Swiss, sliced pineapple, candied bacon, sun-dried tomato, mayo.

-~ Thistle Grilled Cheese ~ Buttery grilled bread oozing with Vermont Cheddar cheese. (add bacon, tomato & bacon jam)
+~Thistle Grilled Cheese ~ Vermont Cheddar oozing between grilled bread. (add bacon, tomato and bacon jam)

-~ Granny Smith ~ Grilled Vermont Cheddar, sliced apples, red onion, baby spinach & honey mustard.
+~Granny Smith ~ Grilled Vermont Cheddar, sliced apple, red onion, baby spinach and honey mustard.

-~ Chicken Salad Wrap ~ Chunk chicken, cranberries, grapes, celery & apples tossed in our herbed mayo with lettuce & tomato.
+~Chicken Salad Wrap ~ Chunk chicken, cranberries, grapes, celery & apples tossed in herbed mayo.

-~ Warm Spinach Salad ~ caramelized onion, candied bacon, cranberries, candied walnuts & feta.
-Tossed with our house-made maple vinaigrette.
+~Warm Spinach Salad ~ caramelized onion, candied bacon, cranberries, candied walnuts & feta.
+Tossed with our homemade maple vinaigrette.

-~Thistle Salad ~ roasted butternut squash, sliced pear, cranberries, sunflower seeds, goat cheese on mixed greens with our house-made apple vinaigrette.
+~Thistle Salad ~ Roasted butternut squash, sliced pear, cranberries, candied pecans, goat cheese on mixed greens tossed with our apple vinaigrette.

-~ Caesar Salad ~ Romaine lettuce, house-made croutons tossed with Parmesan cheese & creamy Caesar.
+~Caesar Salad ~ Chopped Romaine, house-made croutons, Parmesan crisps tossed with Parmesan cheese & creamy Caesar dressing.

 This is just a sampling of our menu.
 Come in and see our additional offerings.
 Subject to change.